http://www.sdcoe.net/business2/risk/claim-district.pdf

 grounded upon them is waived.
 Such a stipulation or waiver will be ignored, and parol evidence of

-indirectly, to except anyone from responsibility for his own fraud . . . are against the policy of the law.'
-A provision
+or indirectly, to except anyone from responsibility for his own fraud . . . are against the policy of the law.'
+A

-party to enter into the contract based on . . . an intentional . . . misrepresentation cannot be relieved of liability by
+other party to enter into the contract based on . . . an intentional . . . misrepresentation cannot be relieved of

-any . . . exculpatory clause, or other clause waiving liability, contained in the contract.
-Because the fraud renders
+liability by any . . . exculpatory clause, or other clause waiving liability, contained in the contract.
+Because the

 Here, the CAR form agreement expressly provides at page 9, following paragraph 35, that "Real Estate Brokers